Vitamin K helps blood to clot, which stops bleeding.

 By injection (vitamin K shot or jag), which is done once just after your baby's born

-If you choose to have the supplement by mouth, your baby will need:
+If you choose to have the supplement by mouth, the most common form is Konakion.
+If using Konakion your baby will need:

 2 doses in the first week if you're feeding with formula (formula milk already has vitamin K in it)